kshyam/ayushmonk/_products/puvi-5l-cold-pressed-sesame-oil.md

 - **Rich in Antioxidants**: Contains sesamol and vitamin E, which fight free radicals, boost immunity, and slow down signs of aging.
 - **Improves Digestion**: Supports digestive health by easing inflammation and aiding regular bowel movements.
 - **Nourishes Skin**: Deeply hydrates and nourishes the skin, making it soft, smooth, and glowing.
 It also helps reduce the appearance of wrinkles and fine lines.
-- **Strengthens Hair**: Conditions the scalp, reduces dandruff, and strengthens hair follicles, promoting thicker, shinier hair.
+- **Strengthens Hair**: Conditions the scalp,reduces dandruff, and strengthens hair follicles, promoting thicker, shinier hair.
 - **Ideal for Oil Pulling**: Perfect for the ancient Ayurvedic practice of oil pulling, which detoxifies the mouth, improves gum health, and freshens breath.

 ### How to Use: